Using Systems Thinking/HFE to Identify and Mitigate the Risks Associated with the Use of Brain-Computer Interfaces.

-Brandon is a PhD student at the Centre who is investigating the risks and benefits of advanced neural computer interfaces (NCI) with a Research Training Program scholarship.
-This project forms part of a greater Centre project examining the risks of artificial general intelligence (AGI).
+Brandon is a PhD Candidate at the Centre investigating the risks associated with the use of brain-computer interfaces (BCI) from a lifecycle systems perspective.
+This is supported by a Research Training Program scholarship and the project forms part of a greater Centre project examining the risks of artificial general intelligence (AGI).

 As an avid reader of science fiction, Brandon is fascinated with the implications of technologies that far exceed our current capability.
-However, what we once considered science fiction is quickly becoming fact.
-Unfortunately, it appears that the designers of these technologies are not accounting for their potential system-wide implications.
-Brandon’s drive is to support the design and implementation of these future technologies, such as NCI and AGI systems, to ensure that the profound benefits are realised for humanity.
+However, what we once considered science fiction is quickly becoming fact and unfortunately it appears that the designers of these technologies are not accounting for their potential system-wide implications.
+Brandon’s drive is to support the design and implementation of these future technologies, such as BCI and AGI systems, to ensure that the profound benefits are realised for humanity while minimising human suffering.
 The alternative, such as being turned into a paperclip by a rogue AGI system, does not seem ideal.

 Brandon’s current research interests include:

 - System-wide implications of future technologies

 King,B. Read,G. Salmon,P. Identifying risk controls for future advanced brain-computer interfaces: A prospective risk assessment approach using work domain analysis.
 Applied Ergonomics

 If you would like to discuss any of these interests with Brandon, please contact him on: email@example.com